Creative Assembly Sofia: Crytek Black Sea (2008–2017)

 In July 2008, German developer and publisher Crytek announced their acquisition of the studio, and renamed it Crytek Black Sea.
 At the time, Black Sea Studios was based in Sofia, Bulgaria, with Vesselin Handijev was managing director.
 In May 2014, Crytek announced the development of their own multiplayer online battle arena game using the CryEngine, titled Arena of Fate and under development at the Sofia studio.
 The game was shown at E3 2014.
 In November 2016, founder Handjiev, together with Michael Peykov, formed a new video game company, Black Sea Games.

 In December 2016, Crytek announced that it would shut down five of its international studios, due to financial troubles, of which Crytek Black Sea was put up for sale.

 Creative Assembly Sofia (2017–present)

 In March 2017, it was announced that the studio was acquired by British developer Creative Assembly (itself owned by Sega), and was renamed Creative Assembly Sofia.
 At the time, Crytek Black Sea had 60 employees.
 Under Creative Assembly, Creative Assembly Sofia developed downloadable content for Total War: Rome II, including Empire Divided and Rise of the Republic.
 It also developed a new game in the Total War Saga series, Total War Saga: Troy.

 On 23 May 2023, Total War: Pharaoh, focused on the New Kingdom period of Ancient Egypt, was announced, with Creative Assembly Sofia's Todor Nikolov as Game Director.
-The game is slated for release in October 2023.
+The game was released in October 2023.